Health for your children - with heart and mind

 Tips from the doc

-The "Tips from the doctor" section contains lots and lots of information on the topics and concerns that parents are most concerned about - from A for adenoids to Z for school reports.
-Everything is explained simply in short videos and on information sheets.
+The "Tips from the doctor" section contains lots and lots of information on the topics and concerns that parents are most concerned about - from A for adenoids to Z for compulsions.
+Everything is explained simply in short videos and texts.

 Social-Doc